jakub-zarembinski/CKA-Certification-Course-2025/Day 39/README.md

 * [Day 35 YouTube Lecture](https://www.youtube.com/watch?v=DkKc3RCW2BE&ab_channel=CloudWithVarJosh)

 Watching the API deep dive alone is sufficient to understand how resources are surfaced through endpoints.

 ---

+### Introduction

+In Kubernetes, not all resources are built-in — sometimes we need to define our own.
+Custom Resources (CRs) and Custom Resource Definitions (CRDs) allow us to **extend the Kubernetes API** to manage new types of objects.
+In this lecture, we’ll explore what CRDs are, how they act as the schema for CRs, and how **controllers** (and eventually Operators) tie it all together to build powerful platform automation.
+A hands-on demo will walk you through the full lifecycle of defining and using a CRD.

+---